Radio-controlled glider: PSS

 PSS, or Power Scale Soaring, is all about building and flying scale model gliders of full-sized jet-, rocket- or piston-powered aircraft.
-World War II prop planes such as the P-51, Supermarine Spitfire and Me 109 are common subjects for PSS planes, however PSS aircraft produced to date have ranged from the early biplanes through to modern jet fighters and even commercial airliners.
+World War II prop planes such as the P-51, Supermarine Spitfire and Bf 109 are common subjects for PSS planes, however PSS aircraft produced to date have ranged from the early biplanes through to modern jet fighters and even commercial airliners.

 The challenge with Power Scale Soaring is to build a model as close to scale as possible whilst at the same time ensuring the model has good flying characteristics.

 Model EPP jet fighter slope soarers have become extremely popular, usually either 1950s and some 1960s designs e.g. the MiG-15, the P-80 Shooting Star, and the F-86 Sabre, and the Northrop F-5 and F-20.

 More ambitious modellers are experimenting with more recent jet fighters such as the F-16, F-15, MiG-29 and Su-27.